 "It looks great Teeney, I'm sure Captain America would be proud to have you as his biggest fan."
 I smiled at her fully, and pretended to care because I didn't want to hurt her feelings and her face lit up in the biggest smile ever.

 "He is so handsome," She said mimicking a stance of a Disney Princess, and grinning.
 I couldn't help at that point at laugh, not at how silly she was, but at how innocent she was.
 I felt a pang of jealously that she was sheltered so well, and would never fully know how fucked up the world in whole really was.
+I wanted to keep her that way too, but shit always seemed to happen to me and people around me.

 I checked my phone for the time before calling the House as we walked.
 Steve answered.